freelancer-legal-guide

 If every available avenue of communication has been thoroughly explored and you still have no response from the client, the matter will need to be addressed as a legal claim.
 It’s best to contact an attorney and have them draft a demand letter clearly defining the dispute, including an outline of the exact monetary amount that you’re owed, the actions that you’ve already taken, and how you intend to sue for damages.

-An attorney will help you to present the matter in a concise and formal manner, including the date of the grievance, all personal and business contact information, an itemized description of all incurred damages, and a clear definition of how you intend to be repaid either voluntarily or through a formal legal process.
+An attorney will help you to present the matter concisely and formally, including the date of the grievance, all personal and business contact information, an itemized description of all incurred damages, and a clear definition of how you intend to be repaid either voluntarily or through a formal legal process.

-A typical demand letter will offer the recipient a timeframe in which they can resolve the dispute before any further legal action will be taken, freelancers should also ensure that the legal consequences that the client faces should payment continue to be withheld are clearly and plainly documented.
+A typical demand letter will offer the recipient a timeframe in which they can resolve the dispute before any further legal action will be taken, freelancers should also ensure that the legal consequences for non-payment of invoices are clearly stated, documented, and withheld till they receive the payment.

 5. Hire a collection agency